AlekzNet/CheckPoint-Firewall-toolkit/doc/cpconf2pbr.md

   --table TABLE         Table name, default = default --listprio LISTPRIO   The beginning priority of the PBR rules for the list
                         of servers, default=1000
+  --fw                  Create firewall commands to add the IP-addresses to
+                        the config
+  --group GROUP         Group name to add the IP-addresses to, default = g-pbr

 ```